Unit activation codes

 To prevent units from deactivation, you should replace the activation code with a new one when its validity period expires.
 To do this, track the expiration date in the following places of the interface:

-• in the Expiration time column of the Activation codes section in CMS Manager;
+• in the Estimated expiration column of the Activation codes section in CMS Manager;

-Activation codes section in CMS Manager interface displaying a data table with Code, Unit, Shared with, Validity period, Activation time and Expiration time columns.
-The Expiration time column is prominently highlighted in blue, showing expiration dates for activation codes
+Activation codes section in CMS Manager interface displaying a data table with Code, Unit, Shared with, Validity period, Activation and Estimated expiration columns.
+The Estimated expiration column is prominently highlighted in blue, showing expiration dates for activation codes

 • next to the Activation code field of the General tab in the unit properties;